magellanic-clouds17/etl_renewables_weather/README.md

-# ETL Pipeline to enable Forecasting of Renewable Energy Generation in Germany using Weather Data
+# ETL Pipeline and Machine Learning Analysis to forecast Renewable Energy Generation in Germany using Weather Data

 ## Status: Ongoing 🚧